Indian termination policy: Ute Indians of Utah

 On August 27, 1954, the US Congress passed Public Law 671 Chapter ch.
 1009 68 Stat.
 868 to partition the Ute Indian Tribe of the Uintah and Ouray Reservation in Utah between the mixed-blood and full-blood members.
-The Act provided for termination of federal supervision over the mixed-blood members, terminated their access to Indian Health Services and allowed for a distribution of assets to them.
+The Act provided for termination of federal supervision over the mixed-blood property.
 In addition, it created a development program to assist the full-blood members to prepare for federal termination.
 Anyone with less than half Ute blood was automatically classified as part of the mixed-blood group.
 Anyone with more than half Ute blood quantum was allowed to choose which group they wished to be part of going forward.

-Under the Act, the mixed-bloods were to select representatives in an unincorporated association, the Affiliated Ute Citizens (AUC), which in turn created the Ute Distribution Corporation (UDC) to manage their oil, gas, and mineral rights and unliquidated claims against the federal government as part of the plan for distributing assets to individual mixed-bloods.
+Under the Act, the mixed-bloods elected their own tribal council, the Affiliated Ute Citizens (AUC), which in turn created the Ute Distribution Corporation (UDC) to manage their oil, gas, and mineral rights and unliquidated claims against the federal government as part of the plan for distributing assets to individual mixed-bloods.
 The UDC issued stock shares to mixed-bloods and which could be redeemed through the First Security Bank of Utah.
 Mixed-bloods who wanted to dispose of their stock prior to August 27, 1964, had to give first-refusal rights to tribe members.

 In November 2002, mixed-bloods whose citizenship in the tribe had been terminated filed a civil action in the Washington DC US District Court, Felter vs. Kempthorne, to repeal the Ute Partition Act.
 On 27 January 2006, the case was dismissed and an appeal was filed.
 In a decision dated January 19, 2007, the US Court of Appeals for the District of Columbia ordered the remand to the district court for further review.